28msec/zorba/test/rbkt/Scripts/w3c/Readme.txt

    - The version of Zorba and the svn revision tested
    - The date run and the test suite version

-4. From this directory (test/update/Scripts), run
+4. From this directory (test/rbkt/Scripts/w3c), run

-  cmake -P Submit.cmake > zorba-xquts-submission.xml
+  cmake -P Submit.cmake > zorba-xqts-submission.xml

-   Note that this assumes your build directory is ../../../build.
+   Note that this assumes your build directory is ../../../../build.
 If that is not true, specify the path to your build directory:

   cmake -D ZORBA_BUILD_DIR=/path/to/build -P Submit.cmake

-   The script depends on the XQUTS schema being located in
+   The script depends on the XQTS schema being located in

-  w3c_update_reportingresults/XQTSResult.xsd
+  w3c_reportingresults/XQTSResult.xsd

    The XQUTS import script puts this in place appropriately.
 If you do not run the import script, just copy the "ReportingResults"